pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Troubleshooting

+- You get `digital envelope routines::unsupported` error.
+The current truffle version is old and if you are using a new Node version you might need to use the legacy openssl implementation by running this command: `export NODE_OPTIONS=--openssl-legacy-provider`.
 - Sometimes the truffle might fail during the dry-run (e.g., in Ethereum).
 It is because openzeppelin does not have the required metadata for forking.
 To fix it please follow the suggestion [here](https://github.com/OpenZeppelin/openzeppelin-upgrades/issues/241#issuecomment-1192657444).
 - Sometimes due to rpc problems or insufficient gas the migration is not executed completely.
 It is better to avoid doing multiple transactions in one migration.
 However, if it happens, you can comment out the part that is already ran (you can double check in the explorer), and re-run the migration.
   You can avoid gas problems by choosing a much higher gas than what is showed on the network gas tracker.
-Also, you can find rpc nodes from
+Also, you can find other rpc nodes from
   [here](https://chainlist.org/)